The Spa at Paradise Point

-Located on 44 private acres in secluded Mission Bay, the 462-room Paradise Point captivates with its laidback feel and intimate, island-like setting, while being minutes from downtown.
+Located on 44 private acres in secluded Mission Bay, the 462-room Paradise Point is ideal for those seeking a spa-centric, yet centrally located vacation destination.
+The captivating laidback feel and intimate, island setting is just minutes from the airport, downtown, and top attractions.

 Surrounded by blossoming tropical flowers against the backdrop of a one-mile stretch of powdery white-sand beach, The Spa at Paradise Point has created what it calls a portal to peace.
 The island-style spa features design components inspired by some of the world’s most exotic isle hotspots, comprising slate tiling, mahogany wood, lofted ceilings, bamboo, stone, and hand-blown glass lighting.
 Unique services like the Javanese Lu'lur Ritual and Sticks & Stones Massage stem from such oases as Bali, Fiji, Hawaii, and Thailand.
 The Balinese massage, using palming, kneading, stretching, and pressure-point techniques with exotic aromas and oils, is the spa's signature service.